tdammers/sprinkles/doc/guide/020-data-backends.markdown

 # Supported Backend Types

-All backend specifications support at least the `type`, `fetch`, and `ordering` keys in long-hand mode. `type` determines the backend type, `fetch` is one of `one`, `all`, or an integer for a fixed maximum number of items. `all` and numbered return a list of records, `one` returns just one record.
-For `ordering`, the following are allowed:
+All backend specifications support at least the following keys in long-hand
+mode:

+- `type` determines the backend type (see below).
+Required.
+- `fetch` is one of:
+  - `one`: fetch one record and return it directly
+  - `all`: fetch all records and return them as a list
+  - (any integer): fetch this many records and return them as a list The default fetch mode depends on the backend type.
+- `ordering` is one of:
-- "arbitrary": do not reorder, use whatever the backend produces
+  - `arbitrary`: do not reorder, use whatever the backend produces
-- "random": random-shuffle results
+  - `random`: random-shuffle results
-- "shuffle": same as "random"
+  - `shuffle`: same as `random`
-- "name": order by name
+  - `name`: order by name
-- "mtime": order by modification time
+  - `mtime`: order by modification time
+- `force-mime-type`: a string that overrides the default MIME type for the fetched data.
+This is useful if you are going to serve the data verbatim, through a `static` rule, rather than passing it into a template.
+- `cache-enabled`: setting this to `false` prevents data from this backend from being cached on the server.

 ## The `file` Backend